Sweetheart Messages and Rules

 At the completion of round robin play, teams will be ranked according to the total points in all games played.

-Please note: Regardless of game score, only a FIVE goal difference will be credited in applying these rules.
+Please note: Regardless of game score, only a SEVEN goal difference will be credited in applying these rules.

 When two or more teams have an equal number of points after round robin play, the teams will be ranked according to the following rules:

-- The winner of the game(s) between each other during the round robin will be declared the highest position.
+- Head to Head: the winner of the game(s) between each other during the round robin will be declared the highest position.

-- If still tied, teams shall be ranked by coin toss.
+- If still tied, teams shall be ranked by coin toss (called by the visiting team from the head to head game).

 NOTE: Each step of the tie breaking rules shall apply to the teams involved in the tie.
 If there are more than two teams tied, revert back to #1 after one team’s ranking has been determined.